 Professional Development Associate Information & Application Form

-The Graduate Student Professional Development Associates (Associate) program is a recently developed opportunity for graduate students to engage with the GradFUTURES professional development team of the Graduate School to expand our initiatives at the department and divisional-level.
+The Graduate Student Professional Development Associates (Associate) program is an opportunity for graduate students to engage with the GradFUTURES professional development team of the Graduate School to assist with the expansion of professional development initiatives at the department and divisional level.
 There is one Associate per division.
-Each Associate liaises with the departments within their division to assist with communicating and supporting the GradFUTURES professional development initiative.
+Each Associate liaises with the departments within their division to assist with promoting and supporting the GradFUTURES professional development initiative.
 The Associate program is modeled as a hybrid of the existing ADI team’s Diversity Fellows program and the Student Life team’s Community Associates program of the Graduate School.
-The Associates will be selected in the summer and begin their position in August through the end of May with the flexibility to continue through the summer and the following year.
+The Associates will be selected in the summer and begin their fellowship in August through the end of May with the flexibility to continue through the summer and the following year.

 Responsibilities of the Professional Development Associates will include:

-- Identifying the unique professional development needs of graduate students by division/department
+- Identifying the unique professional development needs of graduate students within their division and by department

 - Co-creating and promoting customized programs in-person and virtually by division/department that align with the GradFUTURES six professional competencies